-Oh here we go!
-Of all the people I come into contact with, this has to be the one that stumps everyone and there seems to be a 50:50 split on whether they find it easier to talk about their strengths or their weaknesses.
+Oh, here we go!
+Of all the people I've ever interviewed, this has to be the one that stumps them the most.
+There seems to be a 50:50 split on whether they find it easier to talk about their strengths or their weaknesses.

-It’s a hugely popular question with interviews so careful, considered answers with examples are a must.
+It’s a hugely popular question among interviewers—so careful, considered answers with examples are a must.

-They are just variations on the theme so prepare your answers for your strengths and weaknesses then adapt accordingly.
+All of these questions are variations on the same theme, so prepare your answers for your strengths and weaknesses and adapt accordingly.

 So let’s take a look at your strengths.

 Whatever you state here, make sure you can back it up with an example.
-There’s a high chance that if your answers revolve around management or team leading skills you will be asked later in the interview to provide examples on how you have successfully managed a team.
+There’s a high chance that if your answers revolve around management or team-leading skills, you will be asked later in the interview to provide examples of how you have successfully managed a team.
 You don’t want your credibility to take a nose dive if you can’t answer.

-Avoid all the over used clichés and meaningless phrases such as team player, hard-working, patient, positive, reliable, good time keeper unless you can quantify your answer with tangible results or scenarios.
+Avoid all the overused clichés and meaningless phrases such as team player, hard-working, patient, positive, reliable, and good timekeeper unless you can quantify your answer with tangible results or scenarios.

 Take a look at the job description and person specification again and analyse what you think you would expect the greatest strengths of the person in the role should be.
 Do you possess any of these qualities?
-If you do then that’s where you should start.
-If the documents state that a requirement is creativity then if you can demonstrate how your creativity translates to the role then fantastic!
+If you do, then that’s where you should start.
+If the documents state that a requirement is creativity, and you can demonstrate how your creativity translates to the role, then fantastic!

-“One of my strengths is that I am motivated to achieve and exceed set targets.
-In my last role I was successful in hitting all sales targets and improved by 5% on prior year.”
+- “One of my strengths is that I am motivated to achieve and exceed set targets.
+In my last role, I was successful in hitting all sales targets and improved by 5% on the prior year.”